Who is Conservation Volunteers?

 Conservation Volunteers welcomes people with a love of the outdoors and interest in the environment to take part as a volunteer.

-Our volunteers come from a wide range of backgrounds, and you don’t need any prior skills or experience.
-To volunteer on an overnight project you need to be aged between 17 and 70 (or over 18 if you are an international visitor to New Zealand).
+Our volunteers come from a wide range of backgrounds, and you don’t need any prior skills or experience to get involved.
+To volunteer on an overnight project you need to be aged between 18 and 70.

 We have volunteer opportunities to suit your availability and interest.
 You can: